jaynguyen-vn/gen-snippets/README.md

 - **Menu Bar Icon**: Show/hide the menu bar icon
 - **Dock Icon**: Show/hide the dock icon
-- **Launch at Login**: Automatically start Gen Snippets when you log in
+- **Launch at Login**: Automatically start GenSnippets when you log in

 ### Data Storage